mollyestes/mollyestes/README.md

 # Molly Estes

-My name is Molly Estes, and I am a Junior at The College of William and Mary studying Computational Biology and Data Science.
+My name is Molly Estes, and I am a Senior at The College of William and Mary studying Computational Biology and Data Science.
 I am passionate about leveraging data analysis to better understand complex biological problems.

 #### Technical Skills: Python, R, MATLAB, RNA-Sequencing